-If you choose to explore your journey with us as a Sister, the process is one of continuing guided discernment and gradual movement into deepening stages of commitment.
-These stages include: enquiry, candidacy and new membership.
+If you choose to explore your journey with the Sisters of Mercy, the process is one of continuing guided discernment and gradual movement into deepening stages of commitment.
+These stages include: initial contact, enquiry, candidacy, first profession and perpetual profession.

 This initial period is to help a woman discern her call.
 Regular contact with one of our designated sisters will help you discover where the Spirit of God is leading you.

 Opportunities during this time include “come and see” days, retreat and discernment days, meetings, praying and socialising with the nominated sister and other sisters.